 I also had a Buscher 24 x 20 inch FB dryer (bought new) but didn’t use it much so I sold it and bought a second Maco dryer instead.
 It was the same principle as the Maco but cheaper construction.
 It didn’t hold the print down as tightly as the Maco model so prints usually had wavy / curly edges.

-Both are thermostatically controlled, have a metal drying platen and stretched cloth to hold paper flat while drying.
+Both dryers are thermostatically controlled, have a metal drying platen and stretched cloth to hold paper flat while drying.
 The Buscher is double sided (as in 2 drying plates – 1 on top and another underneath, both with identical construction) so you can do 2 lots of prints at the same time.
-The Buscher gives curly edges unless carefully controlled.
+The Buscher gives curly edges most of the time.
+The Maco always gives flat prints.
 These flat-bed dryers work best if low heat (around 40C to 50C) and longer times are used (40 to 60 minutes per print).

 Other ways include placing prints face down on mesh drying screens (face down so that gravity flattens the natural curl of the paper – the Les McLean way).
 Hanging prints on a washing line in pairs back to back (the Ilford way).
 Squeegeeing prints onto a sheet of perspex so that they dry flat; the perspex needs to be free of scratches or the dry print will be difficult to remove (also used at Ilford).